peterramsing/lost/README.md

 ##### `move()`
 Source ordering.
 Shift elements left, right, up, or down, by their left or top position by passing a positive or negative fraction.

 - `$fraction: '1/1'` - Fraction of the container to be shifted.
-Must be a string.
+Must be a string (if you're using SCSS or Stylus).
 - `$dir: row` - Direction the grid is going.
 Should match the block() it's being used on.
 - `$gut: $gutter` - Adjust the size of the gutter for this movement.
 Should match the block's $gut.
 - `$output: normal` - Determines the type of output to produce.
 Accepts 3 options, normal (all the code), init (just the initialization code), and bare (just the left offset).